 "The real punishment begins after the prison term" - this is how many released prisoners assess their almost hopeless way back into society.
 A prison sentence tears the prisoner out of his former life.
 On the day of release, most of them are entirely on their own and nearly out of funds.
 Without family, without friends, without work, without money and without accommodation the released prisoner is expected to manage a restart.

 After two years imprisonment, Richard was released from custody.
 Now he is free, but without social contacts, without a flat, without a job and without money.
-Every year, around 7.000 people in Austria are released from custody.
+Every year, thousands of people in Austria are released from custody.
 Nearly all of them dream of a new beginning.
 Sadly, what follows is often a nightmare.
 At first released, then abandoned - that is the bitter reality for many of them.